ElliotGinge/elliotginger.com/work.md

 # Work

-I focus on practical systems improvement — aligning people, process, and data so organisations can make decisions with confidence and deliver change that sticks.
+I focus on systems improvement that holds up in practice — aligning people, process, and data so organisations can make better decisions and execute with confidence.

+The case studies below highlight different facets of that work: from creating shared clarity around reporting, to introducing automation in a way teams can trust.

 <div style="height:1.5rem"></div>